Home Selling Guide

 • Prepare for the buyers’ final walk-through

-Sellers may or may not attend the closing, so you should consult your KW agent and the settlement company to decide what’s best.
-You can sign all documents before the official closing.
+Sellers may or may not attend the completion, so you should consult your KW agent to decide what’s best.
+You can sign all documents before the official completion.
 Sellers’ expenses, which are deducted from the proceeds of the sale, include:

 • Final balance on your mortgage